Wildlife research and monitoring

 Wildlife research and monitoring program

-It is staffed by scientists who design and deliver studies and programs that help to provide diverse, healthy, sustainable wildlife populations and habitats for the benefit and enjoyment of all Ontarians.
+The ministry’s wildlife science team designs and delivers studies and programs that help inform decisions to ensure diverse, healthy, sustainable wildlife populations and habitats for the benefit and enjoyment of all Ontarians.

 Their research areas include: